Azure/autorest.typescript/test/rlcIntegration/generated/report/README.md

-# ZzzReport client library for JavaScript
+# Report client library for JavaScript

-This package contains an isomorphic SDK (runs both in Node.js and in browsers) for ZzzReport client.
+This package contains an isomorphic SDK (runs both in Node.js and in browsers) for Report client.

 Test Infrastructure for AutoRest